NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 Nixpkgs, along with every other distro, also faces a looming crisis: new open source software is increasingly not intended to be packaged by distros at all.
 Many languages now support very large library ecosystems, with dependencies expressed in a language-specific package manager.
-To this new generation of developers, the distro (or homebrew) is a crufty relic from an earlier age to bootstrap modernity, and then be forgotten about.

 Right now, to deal with these packages, we either convert by hand, or commit lots of generated code into Nixpkgs.
 But I don't think either of those options is healthy or sustainable.